rennychung/decothreshold-collapse/README.md

+###**Note on the Report Chung_2025.pdf:**
+Due to its large size, GitHub may show an "Unable to render code block" error when trying to view the file directly in the browser.

+**Solution:** Please click the **"Download"** button on the file page to view the PDF locally on your computer.

 ### DRAFT: I am currently working on the following tasks:

 - [ ] Convert the matplot scripts and figures to LaTeX